zapproject/pythia/README.md

 To take part in mining, first configure your account in `config.json` with the deployed mining contracts and your wallet info.
 You can then stake 500,000 Zap Tokens and immediately start mining.

-Pythia CLI is available on Linux/OSX systems and also available for Windows through WSL2.
+Pythia CLI is available on Linux/OSX systems and Windows.
+Although not required, it is recommended for Windows users to utilize WSL2.
 Please check out *[Prerequisites For Windows](#prerequisites-for-windows)*.

 ## Get Started